 How Did Bert Kreischer Become Famous?

-Bert Kreischer’s fame can be traced back to his college days at Florida State University, where he was known as a notorious partyer.
-In 1997, he was featured in a Rolling Stone article titled “Bert Kreischer: The Undergraduate”, which named him “the top partyer at the Number One Party School in the country”.
-The article caught the attention of Hollywood director Oliver Stone, who wanted to make a movie based on Kreischer’s life.
-However, the deal fell through, and one of the writers who submitted a script changed Kreischer’s name to Van Wilder and sold it to National Lampoon.
-The result was the 2002 comedy film “National Lampoon’s Van Wilder”, starring Ryan Reynolds as the titular character.
+This exposure caught the attention of Hollywood director Oliver Stone, who expressed interest in creating a film based on Kreischer’s life.
+However, the movie deal fell through, leading one of the writers to adapt Kreischer’s story, changing his name to Van Wilder, and ultimately selling it to National Lampoon.
+The result was the 2002 comedy film “National Lampoon’s Van Wilder,” starring Ryan Reynolds in the lead role.

 Image source: Getty Images